puppetlabs/puppet-docs/source/facter/3.0/custom_facts.md

 ### Using the `FACTERLIB` environment variable

-Facter also will check the environment variable `FACTERLIB` for a delimited (semicolon for Windows and colon for all other platforms) set of directories, and will try to load all ruby files in those directories.
+Facter also checks the environment variable `FACTERLIB` for a delimited (semicolon for Windows and colon for all other platforms) set of directories, and tries to load all Ruby files in those directories.
 This allows you to do something like this:

     $ ls my_facts